rancher/elemental/docs/customizing.md

 # Custom Images

-Elemental Teal images can be customized in different ways, one option is to provide additiontal resources within the installation media so that during installation, or eventually at boot time, additional binaries such as drivers can be included.
+Elemental Teal images can be customized in different ways.
+One option is to provide
+additiontal resources within the installation media so that during installation, or eventually at boot time, additional binaries such as drivers can be included.